AntonAzer/ML_Interview_Questions/README.md

 A classification algorithm that finds the optimal hyperplane which maximizes the margin (distance) between different classes.

 **What is Naive Bayes?**
-A probabilistic classifier based on Bayes' Theorem, assuming that all features are independent of each other given the class label.
+A probabilistic classifier based on Bayes' Theorem, assuming that all features are independent of each other given the class label (It is called naive for that).

 **What is K-Means clustering?**
 An unsupervised algorithm that partitions unlabeled data into 'K' distinct clusters based on feature similarity and distance to cluster centroids.